Tim Coremans

-Tim Coremans (born 10 April 1991) is a Dutch football player who plays for club Dordrecht.
+Tim Coremans (born 10 April 1991) is a Dutch professional footballer who plays as a goalkeeper for club Dordrecht.

 Club career

-He made his professional debut in the Eerste Divisie for Dordrecht on 5 August 2016 in a game against TOP Oss.
+Coremans made his professional debut in the Eerste Divisie for Dordrecht on 5 August 2016, in a game against TOP Oss.
+He later had spells with ADO Den Haag and Sparta, before returning to ADO in 2023.

 On 11 August 2025, Coremans returned to Dordrecht on a three-year contract.